 How to Detect Window Leaks Inside Walls

 Window leaks do not always show up where you expect.
 In many homes, water enters around a window but travels inside the wall before becoming visible.
-This makes leaks difficult to confirm and even harder to locate without a clear detection approach.
+The best way to detect a hidden window leak is to compare moisture patterns before, during, and after rain, then confirm suspicious areas with a moisture meter or thermal camera.

 Homeowners often notice indirect warning signs first—such as stains below a window, soft drywall, or musty odors—but these symptoms don’t reveal exactly where the water is entering.
 If you haven’t already reviewed the visible warning signs, understanding signs of water leaks around windows can help confirm whether a leak is likely before moving into detection.